 Wi-Fi 6 Explained: The takeaway

 Wi-Fi 6 is indeed significant in terms of efficiency and speed.
 But it also pushes the envelope hard on the 5GHz frequency band.
 And then Wi-Fi 6E requires totally new hardware, which is far from ideal in terms of adaptation.

 The move to Wi-Fi 6 is inevitable, but it will take a while.
 It’s a gradual process.
-In the meantime, in most cases, there’s no need to deliberately ditch your Wi-Fi 5 equipment because of it.
+In the meantime, in most cases, there’s no need to ditch your Wi-Fi 5 equipment deliberately.